Making a large picture frame

 I had a rather large printout of a photograph that I had taken that I wanted to frame.
 The photograph printout is 120 cm wide, so it needed a fairly hefty frame.
 I also wanted to experiment with cutting a nice profile for a picture frame, so this was a good project to experiment with.

-Making the molding
+Making the moulding

-I needed to plane it down a fair bit, I decided to start with some relatively crooked lumber, seeing that I could
+I wanted the frame to be fairly wide.
+As material, I used some 2x4 construction lumber, as usual.
+Although because I needed to plane it down a fair bit, I decided to start with some relatively crooked lumber, seeing that I could straighten it as I planed it down.
+Hopefully, this won't be a choice I will regret.

 The profile I made was about 8 cm wide.
 A section of the final profile is shown on the left.

 As it is, the profile is entirely done as table saw coves and straight cuts.
 I started by cutting a bevel 'A' with the table saw, so that I wouldn't have to make as many passes to cut cove 'B'.
 Next I cut cove 'C'.
-I originally intended coves 'C' and 'D' to be one cove, but once I realized I put my cut for C too far to the right, stopped cutting that one successively deeper, and started a new cove for 'D'.
+I originally intended coves 'C' and 'D' to be one cove, but once I realized I put my cut for C too far to the right, stopped cutting that one deeper, and started a new cove for 'D'.
 I didn't want to go deeper on it than I did, so part of cove 'C' can still be seen.
-This wasn't intentional, but i kind of liked how it looked, so all was well.
-I made cut 'E' with a jointer afterwards, to give the frame a general inward sloping look.
-After that, I cut the rabbet F with two cuts on the table saw.
-I also decided the frame would look a bit better if the outside was beveled towards the back, so I cut the bevel G last, with the table saw.
+This wasn't intentional, but I liked how it looked, so all is well.

-all in all, with the multiple passes required for some of the coves, I passed each piece of the frame over
+all in all, with the multiple passes required for some of the coves, I passed each piece of the frame over the saw at least 15 times.
+Making moulding on the table saw can be time consuming!

 Joining the corners